Monarch Recovery Management Phone Harassment?

 • Never lose your cool.
 Debt collectors can sometimes be a pain.
 But you shouldn’t let them get to you.
 Keep your emotions under control and speak logically with them.
 If there’s a case of Monarch Recovery Management phone harassment, don’t let it scare you.
 They are the ones on the wrong side of the law.

 • Always document your phone conversations during Monarch Recovery Management debt collection.
 By law, they should identify themselves when they call you.
 Write down the name of the debt collection representative, the agency name, and contact information.
 Ask for the name of the original creditor, the original balance amount, and the current balance amount.
 You should also document the time, date, and duration of each call.
+Remember, you have the right to request debt validation, and the collector must provide verification of the debt upon your request.

 • Another thing you should document is any suspected debt law violation.
 If it’s a case of MRM phone harassment, write the time, and date that it occurred.
 If the violation occurred in a voicemail, be sure to save the voicemail.
 You may be able to sue, counter sue, or use it as leverage when you’re negotiating on that debt.